-Our mission is to educate our members and provide customizable estate planning tools that supplement and enhance your estate documents.
-Our hybrid approach allows you to take an active role in the preparation process and select an estate planning attorney to support you in drafting your legal documents.
+Our mission is to educate our members and provide customizable estate planning tools that supplement and enhance your estate documents drafted by a qualified estate planning attorney.
+Our hybrid approach allows you to take an active role in the preparation process but also select an estate planning attorney to support you in drafting & implementing your legal estate documents.

 What is modern estate planning and why is it so important?